j.tools

 For a quick read on any Solana token's market cap, CoinGecko and DexScreener pull live data and show both numbers side by side.
 Always cross-check the supply they list with the on-chain reality before trusting it.

 If you are launching something rather than just trading, supply decisions made on day one shape the market cap forever.
 Use the step by step token creator tool to set initial supply with intent.
 To see how concentrated holders are on an existing token, run the token holder snapshot tool for a clean distribution snapshot.
-And if you want to permanently shrink the circulating side of the equation, the permanent token burn tool handles on-chain burns directly.
+If you want to permanently shrink the circulating side of the equation, the permanent token burn tool handles on-chain burns directly.
+To stress test liquidity or move a small position to confirm a price, the one click token swap tool gets the job done.

 One formula, one habit.
 Compare market caps, not prices, every single time.
 For more plain-language walkthroughs see the full beginner guides library and the Solana ecosystem tag feed.